Resident Assistant (RA) Financial Aid

 - In addition to room and board, RAs earn $500 per quarter.

-We encourage you to speak one-on-one with a financial aid counselor to discuss how becoming an RA would impact your aid.
+We encourage you to speak with a financial aid counselor to discuss how becoming an RA would impact your aid.

 Example: Willie Wildcat